 A tension we notice a lot in PF blogland is the question of whether to prepay the mortgage, or sink as much money as possible into market funds, and it’s a question we struggle with, too.
 In some imaginary world in which we could see into the future and see how the markets will perform, it would be an easy decision to make.
 Let’s dig into how we answer this question in reality.

 we’re super excited for today’s post. we have been dreaming of early retirement for years, but didn’t really know how to plan out what we conceptually knew we wanted. so we vaguely […]

 we’re here today with a post we’ve been hinting at for a while: the full rundown on why we decided to go against conventional wisdom (and the well-grounded advice of many of you!) to make a personal loan to a family member. we wanted to make sure we had everything squared away before sharing the details, but now that time has come.

 one of the misconceptions we used to have about frugality was that frugal people were cheap at all costs. it’s easy to view frugality as all or nothing, or to see frugality as trumping other values. but it doesn’t have to. a breakthrough idea for us was reframing how we see frugality in terms of the business term triple bottom line.

 Let me dispel a big myth right now: Early retirement is not for everyone.
-Early retirement won’t magically fix everything we wish was different about us or our lives, and it comes with its own set of pitfalls and stresses.
-To some of us, those things are worth it, […]
+Early retirement won’t magically fix everything we wish was different about us or our lives, and it comes with […]

 we are as guilty as anyone of upsizing our spending at various times, mainly on restaurants and travel, but are thankful that several key factors have kept us from permanently inflating our lifestyle, namely our anchors, named for the anchoring effect or anchoring bias in psychology.